 1.)
 Is the roller massage feature pretty equivalent to the roller table some chiropractors use?

 2.)
 I’ve read your literature so I’m very aware you support the benefits of massage chairs.
 Given you have a background in chiropractic, that definitely helps your credibility.
+You can look up how much does a chiropractor charge?
+Before going in to see someone.
 I hope this doesn’t come off the wrong way or anything, but do you honestly, confidently believe that massage chairs will help realign the spine?
 I’m not looking just to ease the pain, etc…I’m looking to actually fix a problem.
 I’m sure there are others worse off than me, but it’s enough so that I’ve tried every natural way I can think of to fix my back: inversion table, sleep number bed, massages, chiropractor, stretching and streneous excercise almost every day, a focus on correct posture at work, etc. Unfortunately, none of these have made much of a difference.
 I really do not want to opt for steroid injection or spinal surgery.
 I’m only 24 and am too active to already have this problem (hence why I’m almost positive it’s a direct result of a football injury 6-7 years ago).
 My chiropractor was never able to get me back in realignment (went for 1 year), and I’m fairly certain that was because my back muscles were too tight and had been holding my spinal alignment in such a way for so long that it was too difficult to loosen my muscles up while simultaneously getting everything back in line.
 Hence, if used every day to not only loosen my back muscles but also get everything realigned, I would think that over time massage chairs really could fix my problem.